 The Australian Unemployed Workers Union is an organisation run by the unemployed, for the unemployed.
-Formed earlier this year, the AUWU’s mission is to protect the interests of the 750,000 (and growing!) people currently unemployed and stop the governments ongoing assault against Australia’s welfare state.
+Formed in 2014, the AUWU’s mission is to protect the interests of the 2.8 million people looking for work, and stop the government’s ongoing assault on Australia’s social security system.

 Beginning with the establishment of the Work for the Dole scheme by the Howard government in 1997-1998, there has been radical shift in how the government treats the unemployed.
-Almost overnight, being unemployed became a punishable offence.
+Almost overnight the unemployed began to be treated like criminals.